dancsomarci/Self-Driving-in-Duckietown/README.md

   - starts a simulated environment
 - conroller.py
   - responsible for controlling the environment
-  - acquire data from it
+  - acquire data from the environment
 - data_processor.py
   - saves the data to memory
-  - splits the data into training, testing and validation parts
 - preprocess.py
   - preprocesses raw data with opencv library
 - Visualisation.ipynb
-  - notebook to show the dataset visualised -splitdata_demo.py
+  - notebook to show the dataset visualised
+- splitdata_demo.py
   - demo for using the preprocessed data, and normalizing it for training
+- constants.py
+  - a file for constant values (e.g, data paths)
 - maps directory
   - the different maps that the bot can run on
+  - our_road.yaml - the road that we made for training
 - gym_duckietown directory
   - the different file for the simulation environment (the files are taken from the following publicly available repo: https://github.com/duckietown/gym-duckietown/tree/daffy/src/gym_duckietown)